30516 - THEORETICAL COMPUTER SCIENCE

 semester and complete the second partial exam at the end of the course.
 In

 this case the weight is: 35% for the first partial exam and 35% for the

 Alternatively, students can take a final written exam that accounts for 70%

 of the final grade.

 There is no required textbook.
 Recommended textbooks will be communicated to the students at the start of classes.
-Lecture notes will be provided for selected topics.
+Lecture slides and notes will be provided for selected topics.